MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

  * Another TBD: consider Dino's suggestion from 2020-04-09 to include an operational considerations section that addresses some possible optimizations for CB placement and configuration.

+ * TBD: add a section walking through the requirements in <https://datatracker.ietf.org/doc/html/rfc8084#section-4> and explaining how this matches.

+ * I'm unclear on whether <https://datatracker.ietf.org/doc/html/rfc8407#section-3.8.2> applies here, such that providing an augmentation inside the DORMS namespace causes an update to the DORMS document.

 # Circuit Breaker Behavior

 ## Functional Components